Gideon (comics): Fictional character biography

-Gideon later had AIM recreate Proteus.
+Gideon later had A.I.M. recreate Proteus.
 Gideon and Sunspot were later held captive by Arianna Jankos, Black Tom Cassidy, and Juggernaut.
 Gideon then publicly declared Cable and X-Force to be criminals.
 When the young superheroes known as the New Warriors broke into his home while he was taking a bath in his Jacuzzi, Gideon defeated them in an impromptu skirmish with their combined abilities.
 He then brutally tortured them to discover their agenda and to vent his frustration over their impetuousness.

 Gideon mentored Sunspot for a short while, until it was discovered that not Sunspot but his New Mutants teammate and best friend, Samuel Guthrie (a.k.a.
 Cannonball) was the new External they had been seeking.
 Gideon met with the other Externals, and proposed to send Crule to capture Cannonball.
 He contacted Crule, and then gave Sunspot over to one of his scientific labs, where they experimented on him and augmented his powers (at the great risk of killing him).
 Gideon forced Cannonball to promise not to interfere with External affairs in return for Sunspot's life.

 Gideon attempted a hostile takeover of Genetech and the Taylor Foundation, but was thwarted by Night Thrasher and was defeated by him in physical combat.
 Gideon witnessed the External Nicodemus's death.
-Gideon was then offered a position with HYDRA, but refused and battled a HYDRA strike force.
+Gideon was then offered a position with Hydra, but refused and battled a Hydra strike force.
 He was aided in defeating them by Nick Fury and S.H.I.E.L.D.
 Gideon was attacked and captured by X-Force, who then rescued Boomer, Siryn, and Warpath.

 All of the Externals were eventually killed (except for Cannonball); Gideon was not spared and was killed by the energy vampire, Selene.

 Gideon mysteriously appeared alive and well in the not too distant future, working beside Ahab against fellow External Cannonball (who was briefly killed by Ahab in the same issue).
 Later while investigating a disturbance in the timestream caused by the premature death of Candra, Cable travels back in time and discovers that Selene's attack on the other Externals did not work as they thought, and that they were actually alive but being targeted by some unknown assailant.
 Cable travels to Gideon's location and learns that he is still in stasis, recovering from Selene's attack.
-Cable is confronted by the mysterious murderer, a time travelling Gideon himself, who reveals that he spent 3,000 years in stasis and when he woke up, humanity had changed considerably.
+Cable is confronted by the mysterious murderer, a time-traveling Gideon himself, who reveals that he spent 3,000 years in stasis and when he woke up, humanity had changed considerably.
 Deciding to prevent this outcome, Gideon traveled back in time to kill his fellow companions.